uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * 10 Marks
 * Total Project
     * Excellent 10: Excellent effort.
 Coordinates and connects fine.
 Good demo.
 Clear application of what was learned in class.
 3 or more groups connected.
 Posts with embedded images are visible.
 Image posts are visible.
+API follows spec & examples listed in this document.
     * Good 8: Some issues, not quite excellent but definitely operational and functional.
 2 or more groups connected.
 Posts with embedded images are visible.
 Image posts are visible.
+API follows spec & examples listed in this document.
     * Satisfactory 6: There are issues, it does run, it does coordinate.
 Meets satisfactory aspects of rubric.
 2 or more group connected.
 Image posts are visible.
+API follows spec & examples listed in this document.
     * Unsatisfactory 4: Well you tried, but it's hardly working.
 Meets unsatisfactory aspects of rubric.
 1 or more group connected.
     * Failure 0: Missing.
 No attempted.
 Not complete enough to evaluate.
 Often hits failure aspects of rubric.
 * Note: these are ordered by importance, but you need to meet all these parts and we care about the final quality.